Good stuff

 What about the connectivity?

-Well, that’s a more pertinent question than ever.
-That’s roughly twice the firepower of the EX90’s set-up, though that model’s getting the upgrade for MY 2026.
+It's got roughly twice the firepower of the EX90’s set-up – with its dual Nvidia Drive AGX Orin processor capable of 508 trillion operations a second – though that model will soon receive the same upgrade.
 The ES90’s software definition means that it’s one of those modish cars that will receive regular ‘over-the-air’ updates, so that it’s constantly evolving.

 How good an actual car is it?